 Make PAC Contributions—PACs may only accept personal funds from those who are solicitable.
 CORPORATE MONEY IS ABSOLUTELY PROHIBITED.
 Even if a credit union or chapter holds a fundraiser, the collected personal contributions cannot be pooled and sent in the form of a corporate check, (a check from a credit union is considered a corporate check).
 The money must be sent in the form of a personal check/share draft, money order, cashier’s check, or personal credit card.

 Also, because MCUL has two separate PACs, it is important that you designate which PAC you are making contributions to prior to the fundraising event.
 State and federal law require that a notice be posted or given to contributors that designate which PAC the contribution is being made.
-Contact a member of the Advocacy team with any question prior to your fundraising event.
+Contact a member of the Advocacy team with any questions prior to your fundraising event.

-PAC Reporting Requirements

-Just like a credit union must report certain information to regulators, MCULLAF and MCULAF must report information to the Federal Elections Commission (FEC) and the Bureau of Elections (BOE) respectively.
+PAC Reporting Requirements-Just like a credit union must report certain information to regulators, MCULLAF and MCULAF must report information to the Federal Elections Commission (FEC) and the Bureau of Elections (BOE) respectively.
 And just like the books and records of credit unions are examined, so are the books and records of State and Federal PACs.
 There are substantial fines and even criminal liability for improper information filed on PAC reports.
 Therefore, it is absolutely imperative that accurate information is captured on the reports compiled by the MCUL on behalf of MCULAF and MCULLAF.
 This is why it is important that we receive a completed fundraising remittance form with each contribution from your credit union.
 The forms were created to help ensure we have the information we need.
 Below is more important information regarding reporting requirements.

 Federal PAC Reporting Requirements—There are no reporting requirements for contributions $50.00 and under.
 However, any individual contribution of $50.00 or more must include the following: amount, full name, address, occupation, employer of contributor and date of contribution.